SWAT-engineering/borg-backup-remotely/README.md

 - borg SSH key constrained to a dir in append only mode. note that we'll create a borg backup repo per server as a subdir inside of this dir
 - separate borg prune ssh key that is allowed to manipulate borg repos (prune them)
-- make sure is reachable by the servers to be backed-up
+- make sure is reachable by the server that coordinates the backups

 ### per server to backup

-- make sure borg backup is installed
+- make sure borg backup & socat & openssh are installed
 - ssh key of the user that has read rights of the directories you want to backup.
-- allow tcp forwarding
+- set `StreamLocalBindUnlink yes` in `sshd_config`

-## server that runs this script
+## server that runs this command

-- install borg
+- install borg and openssh
 - make sure servers to backup are reachable
+- make sure backup server is reachable